 - Semi-Sweet Chocolate Chips: We’re doubling down on the chocolate flavor in the brownie filling, but the chocolate chips also add a wonderful texture.

-- Marshmallows: I usually use large, but you could use mini marshmallows, or even make the marshmallow topping from these s’mores brownie cupcakes instead (see recipe Notes).
+- Marshmallows: I usually use large, but you could use mini marshmallows (the little ones you use when making rice krispie treats), or even make the marshmallow topping from these s’mores brownie cupcakes instead (see recipe Notes).

 You need a little extra butter and sugar, plus graham crackers to make the crust.
 This brings the total amount of ingredients to 11.